James Kenneth Stephen: Poetry

 Stephen's poem "The Old School List" from Quo Musa Tendis is included in the front pages of H.E.C.
 Stapleton's Eton School Lists 1853-1892, and the author refers to him in the preface as "an Etonian of great promise, who died only too early for his numerous friends".
-During his time at Eton, Stephen was a friend of Harry Goodhart (1858–1895), who became an England international footballer and later a Professor at the University of Edinburgh.
+During his time at Eton, Stephen was a friend of Harry Goodhart (1858–1895), who became an England international footballer and later a professor at the University of Edinburgh.
 Goodhart is referred to as "one of them's wed" in the last verse of "The Old School List":

-There were two good fellows I used to know.